 By Jorge A. Bañales

-The advance number for seasonally adjusted insured unemployment (also known as continued claims and reported with a one-week lag) during the week ending June 20 came in at 19.3 million, an increase of 59,000 from the previous week’s revised level, the Labor Department said.
-EFE-EPA
+The advance number for seasonally adjusted insured unemployment (also known as continued claims and reported with a one-week lag) during the week ending April 4 rose to a record 11.98 million, an increase of 4.5 million from the previous week’s revised figure, the department said.

 The insured unemployment figure is an indicator that tracks people who have already filed an initial claim and experienced at least one week of unemployment before filing a continued claim.

 The jobless claims figures suggest the US’s headline unemployment rate will soar to 17 percent, according to private-sector economists, well above the highest rate during the 2008-2009 economic crisis (which peaked at 10 percent in October 2009).